 Many Circumstances are only Temporary

 As an entrepreneur, you may feel trapped or stuck in a rut that never seems to end.
 But quite often, it does.
 You find that key investor, or you finally start seeing your efforts on social media paying off.
-What was a continuous decline in sales becomes interrupted by a positive quarter or greater customer retention.
+A continuous decline in sales is interrupted by a positive quarter or greater customer retention.
 When the going gets tough, remember that it doesn’t always last forever.

 We don’t all receive life sentences, but we do struggle through many long-lived, unfavorable circumstances.
 Those are the times to push through and cling onto hope until the end.
 Those are the times to show others what you’re made of.

 Every Experience (Good and Bad) is an Opportunity to Learn

 You may not spend decades in jail, but you will face setbacks in your business.
 That is a guarantee.
 You will fail from time to time.
 Yet each challenge and each failure is a chance for you to grow.
 You can either use that opportunity to your advantage, or let it slide and miss out on potential learning.